 4. Is hell eternal separation from God?
 Well, if Sartre, say, or any other idolater of his own ego wants to be eternally separated from God, then God must allow it, right?
 Like I said, man is free and autonomous, and God can't do anything about that.
 But if Stalin, say, repents, how could a good God punish him eternally?
 The punishment must fit the crime, and no crime that any human is capable of, even the murdering of millions, deserves eternal punishment.
 How do I know that?
 By consulting my moral sense, the same moral sense that tells me a god that commands me to murder my innocent son cannot be God.
 See Kant on Abraham and Isaac.

-I may not be a namby-pamby mush-brained liberal, but I am a sort of liberal (in a good sense!) in virtue of being rational.
+I suppose I am a bit of a theological liberal.
 Theology must be rationally constrained and constrained by our God-given moral sense.
 Irrationalism is out.
 Fideism is out.
 No fundamentalism.
 No Bibliolatry.
-No preposterous inerrantism.
-None of the excesses of Protestantism.
-No sola scriptura or sola fide or, for that matter, extra ecclesiam salus non est.
+No inerrantism.
+None of the excesses of Protestantism, if excesses they are.
+No sola scriptura or sola fide or, for that matter, extra ecclesiam salus non est. The latter is also a Roman Catholic principle.

 5. As I see it, then, justice does not demand an eternal or everlasting hell.
 (In this popular post I blur the distinction between eternity and everlastingness.)
 But free will may.
+Again, if Russell or Sartre or Hitchens refuse to submit any authority superior to their own egos, then their own free decision condemns them everlastingly.
 Justice does demand, however, some sort of post-mortem purification/punishment.

 6. Will I go directly to heaven when I die?
-Of course not (and the same goes double for you.)
-All of us need more or less purgation, to even be in a state where we would want to be with God.
+Of course not (and the same goes for almost all of us.)
+Almost all of us need more or less purgation, to even be in a state where we would unequivocally want to be with God.
 If your life has been mainly devoted to piling up pleasure and loot, how can you expect that death will reverse your priorities?
 In fact, if you have solely devoted yourself to the pursuit and acquisition of the trinkets and baubles of this world, then punishment for you may well consist in getting them in spades, to your disgust.
 If the female ass and the whiskey glass is your summum bonum here below, you may get your heart's desire on the far side.
 I develop this idea in A Vision of Hell.